jmosbech/StickyTableHeaders/readme.md

 ---------------
 The plugin has been verified to work in:

--   Chrome 20
+-   Chrome 24
--   Firefox 13
+-   Firefox 18
 -   Internet Explorer 9
 -   Internet Explorer 8
 -   Safari 5

-NOTE: It does not currently work in Internet Explorer 7 (but it degrades nicely)
+NOTE: It does not work in Internet Explorer 7 (but it degrades nicely)